Venafi/venafips/docs/functions/Add-VdcAdaptableHash.md

 ### -Path
 Required.
 Path to the object to add or update the hash.
-Note: For an adaptable app or an onboard discovery, 'Path' must always be a policy folder as this is where the hash is saved.
+For an adaptable app or an onboard discovery, 'Path' must always be a policy folder as this is where the hash is saved.

 ```yaml
 Type: String